asogaard/adversarial/README.md

 $ ./submit.sh
 ```
 which will submit data staging, training/evaluation, and finalisation jobs, in
 that order.
-Used `TAB` to auto-complete and see available command-line arguments.
+Use `TAB` to auto-complete and see available command-line arguments.